nabsul/k8s-ecr-login-renew/README.md

     - Access Level: List & Read
     - Resources: Select the specific ECR instance that you'll be using

-Once that's created, you'll want to get the Access Key ID and Secret access Key (AK/SK) of the user for the next step.
+Once that's created, you'll want to get the Access Key (AK) ID and Secret access Key (SK) of the user for the next step.

 ### Deploy AWS AK and SK to Kubernetes as a secret